patrickpichler/going-minimal/talk.md

 image.
 We use the standard wolfi repo, as well as our local `packages` folder, which contains the result of the `melange` build.
 Next up, we setup the accounts used.
 It is best practice to not run your containers as root, hence we create a `nobody` user.
 Last, but not least, we specify the entrypoint.
 Here we simply run `vulnerable-awk-playground`.
 This should be it!
-Buiding the image is as simple as running `apko build`.
+Building the image is as simple as running `apko build`.
 This leaves us with a tar ball of the image.
 We can import it via the `docker load` command.
 Let's check for the image size by running `docker image ls`.
 It has `20.8MB`, not too bad.
 What about vulnerabilities?
 Trivy repots **0** vulnerabilities.
 This is amazing.
 Also exploitation just has become harder.
 The container doesn't even have a shell installed.

 Having a minimal container image is not a silver bullet though.
 Did you know that you can create a reverse shell via AWK as well?
 To further harden your service, you should apply a strategy called defense in depth.
-In a nutshell you can think of it like a medival castle.
+In a nutshell you can think of it like a medieval castle.
 Instead of having a single wall around it, they had multiple layers of defenses.
 Be it a moat with a draw bridge, or multiple rings of walls.
 Back in devops land, this pretty much translates to having security not just at your application level, but also in the container itself, as well as the underlying